Sign up to get free evidence-based articles, exclusive discounts, and insights from industry-leaders.

 RN, CHC, CHPC

-Cathleen (Cat) Armato is an experienced executive with 18 years in the home care and hospice industry.
-She has served in various roles during that time, including VP of operations and chief compliance officer for a nationwide provider.
+Cathleen Armato is an experienced executive with 22 years in the home care and hospice industry.
+She has served in various roles during that time, including VP of operations and chief compliance officer for a nationwide health care provider.
 In 2012, Cat became a consultant.
-She has assisted multiple organizations with their compliance and quality efforts, from program assessment to full program development and implementation.
-Cat has served as a compliance consultant for a large organization under a corporate integrity agreement.
-This multiyear, multisite project involved assessments of operations, quality of care, and clinical documentation.
-She has also provided clinical and claim reviews for more than 1,200 records of various providers, many with multiple billing periods.
-Cat has experience providing guidance and support to providers and their legal counsel during investigations by Zone Program Integrity Contractors, Supplemental Medical Review Contractors, Medicaid Integrity Contractors, and Medicare Administrative Contractors, as well as investigations with the Department of Justice and the Office of Inspector General.
-She also has extensive experience in due diligence evaluations.
-Cat is a contributor/reviewer for multiple healthcare publications by Tina Marrelli, including Home Care Nursing (2017), Handbook of Home Health Standards (2018), Hospice and Palliative Care Handbook (2018), and A Guide for Caregiving (2017).
-She also served as assistant author for The Nurse Manager's Survival Guide: Practical Answers to Everyday Problems by Tina Marrelli.
+Since that time, she has assisted multiple organizations with their compliance and quality efforts, from program assessment to full program development and implementation.
+Cat also has experience as a compliance consultant for large organizations under corporate integrity agreements.
+Cat has expertise in giving guidance and support to providers and their legal counsel during investigations by the Department of Justice, Office of the Inspector General, Zone Program Integrity Contractors, Specialty Medical Review Contractors, Medicaid Integrity Contractors, and Medicare Administrative Contractors.
+She also has extensive experience in due diligence evaluations and is an ELNEC Train-the-Trainer.
+Cat coauthored a portion of the 2022 Health Care Compliance Manual.
+She also served as assistant author for The Nurse Managers Survival Guide: Practical Answers to Everyday Questions by Tina Marrelli.
+She is a contributor/reviewer for multiple healthcare publications by Tina Marrelli, including Home Care Nursing (2017), Handbook of Home Care Standards (2018), Hospice and Palliative Care Handbook (2018), and A Guide for Caregiving (2017).

 PT, DPT, OCS, CSCS